needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 ```

-### Example: General Modification the loader list
+### Example: general modifications of the loader list

-You may also modify the loader list in other more general ways.
-The following shows how to use `TryAdd`, `TryRemove`, and `TrySet` in a variety of ways.
+You can also modify the loader list in other more general ways.
+The following example shows how to use `TryAdd`, `TryRemove`, and `TrySet` in a variety of ways.

 ```csharp
     var generalSettings = XRGeneralSettingsPerBuildTarget.XRGeneralSettingsForBuildTarget(BuildTarget.Standalone);